clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmw-player.rst

 Visit :ref:`image-types` for additional information about all available |CL| images.

-We also provide instructions for downloading and verifying a Clear Linux ISO:
+We also provide instructions for downloading and verifying a Clear Linux ISO.

-* :ref:`download-verify-decompress`
+For more information, refer to :ref:`download-verify-decompress`.

 Create and configure a new VM
 *****************************